microtony/splash-art-puzzles/README.md

 ## Deployment

 You may use your favorite IaaS or PaaS such as Heroku and Openshift.

-Choose a Node.js gear and add MongoDB to it.
-Checkout and push the code.
+* Choose a Node.js gear and add MongoDB to it.
+* Checkout the repository locally.
+* Add the Heroku / Openshift Git remote
+* Merge the repositories
+* Run `npm run download` to generate the static Champion data files
+* Push the code

 There are three additional environment variables that you need to configure:

 * `API_KEY`: Your Riot Games API key
 * `UNLOCK_SECRET`: A secret (long random string) used for generating the code for verifying LoL account.